Ginger Bee's Knees

 Closing Thoughts

-I love classic cocktails, and the Bee's Knees is just about as classic as you can get.
-Its origins date back to the 1920's, where it was supposedly invented in Paris, but then became very chic and popular in the US at prohibition-era speakeasy clubs.
-I think there's something so special and nostalgic about classic cocktails, but I also like finding my own ways to change them and update the flavors.
-This one is the best of both worlds- a classic base with a special, seasonal upgrade.
+I love classic cocktails, and the Bee's Knees is just about as classic as they get.
+Its origins date back to the 1920's, where it was supposedly invented in Paris, but then became very popular in the US at prohibition-era speakeasy clubs.
+I think there's something so special and nostalgic about classic cocktails, but I also like finding my own ways to update the flavors.
+This one is the best of both worlds: a classic base with a special, seasonal upgrade.

-Enjoy this drink on a chilly fall, winter, or early spring evening.
+Enjoy this lemon ginger cocktail on a chilly fall, winter, or early spring evening.
 It pairs particularly nicely with fall foods like squash, root veggies, and apples.
-Bees retreat to their hives for the winter (at least in Vermont!), and this cocktail makes me feel like a fuzzy little bee, cozy in my hive.
+Cheers and stay warm!

 Share It!